 Nonpayment of Rent

-You must serve the tenant with a 5-Day Notice to Pay.
-The notice simply tells the tenant that they must pay all due rent in 5 days or else they must move out.
-If the tenant doesn't pay or move out within the stipulated time, you can proceed with the eviction process.
+A landlord must serve the tenant with a 5-Day Notice to Quit for failure to pay rent.
+The written notice simply tells the tenant that they must pay all past due rent in 5 days or else they must move out of the rental unit.
+If the tenant pays the process doesn't need to continue.
+If they don't pay rent or move out within the stipulated time, the landlord can proceed with the eviction process.

 Step #3: Summons & Complaint

-At this stage of the process, you must file a complaint in an appropriate court in Oklahoma.
-The filing will usually cost you $85.
+At this stage of the process, a landlord file a complaint in an appropriate district court in Oklahoma.
+The filing fee will usually be $85.

 The clerk will then use a process server to serve the summons and complaint to the tenant.
 In most cases, the process server is usually the sheriff.